In 2015, St. Vincent Charity Medical Center provided $13.6 million in community benefit.

 Quality of care (focusing on culturally appropriate care, health literacy and access)

-The St.Vincent Charity Medical Center Community Health Needs Implementation Plan will be presented to the Board of Directors in April 2017 for approval.
-It will then be published here for public review.
+The St.Vincent Charity Medical Center Community Health Needs Implementation Plan was approved by the Board of Directors on April 7, 2017 for approval and is available here for public review.